 This is only a good option if you know you will be able to pay them back soon.
-There is no reason to pass on the tax debt burden to family and friends when the IRS has many other methods for settling back taxes owed.
+There is no reason to pass on the tax burden to family and friends when the IRS has many other methods for settling back taxes owed.
 Only do this if you plan on the money being available soon, you are planning on selling something (but it takes time to sell), you plan on your bonus check coming, etc, and once you receive the money you will immediately be able to pay the amount owed back.

 Selling some of your assets can be an option if you have items that you don’t need anymore.
-Maybe you collect old cars and you have since lost interest in the hobby, consider selling to get the cash to pay off the tax debt owed.
+Maybe you collect old cars and you have since lost interest in the hobby, consider selling to get the cash to pay off the tax liability owed.
 Also, if you have a lot of miscellaneous stuff, consider having a yard sale to get some extra cash.

 Borrow on Credit